UnaBiz/sigfox-gcloud-data/README.md

 [<kbd><img src="https://storage.googleapis.com/unabiz-media/sigfox-gcloud/gcloud-trace-report.jpg" width="400"></kbd>](https://storage.googleapis.com/unabiz-media/sigfox-gcloud/gcloud-trace-report.png)

-### Understanding and troubleshooting the `sigfox-gcloud-ubidots` server
+### Understanding and troubleshooting the `sigfox-gcloud-data` server

-To understand each processing step in the `sigfox-gcloud-ubidots` server, you may use the [Google Cloud Debug Console](https://console.cloud.google.com/debug) to set breakpoints and capture in-memory variable values for each Google Cloud Function, without stopping or reconfiguring the server.
+To understand each processing step in the `sigfox-gcloud-data` server, you may use the [Google Cloud Debug Console](https://console.cloud.google.com/debug) to set breakpoints and capture in-memory variable values for each Google Cloud Function, without stopping or reconfiguring the server.